jessicawiradinata/career-website/README.md

 ## Coding Style
 - Braces are required for all control structures
 - Variables are using camelCase
-- Module namespaces may never be named as a direct child of another module's namespace.
-- Filenames should be all lowercase
 - Require statements, grouped together immediately following the module declaration
 - Use four spaces for indenting
 - One statement per line